Kilmacud beat Glen to win All-Ireland Club title

 Walsh nailed the subsequent '45 but that score sparked Glen into life, the Derry champions reeling off four unanswered scores through Tallon (2), Alex Doherty and Jack Doherty to move 1-7 to 1-5 ahead.

-Crokes levelled the game once again through a Mannion free and Cunningham's curling effort, and while Emmett Bradley and Conleth McGuckian restored Glen's two-point lead, Crokes took their chances as Glen missed theirs with substitute Stevie O'Hara squandering a goal opportunity before Glass saw his late effort brilliantly tipped around the post.
+Crokes levelled the game once again through a Mannion free and Cunningham's curling effort, and while Emmett Bradley and Conleth McGuckian restored Glen's two-point lead, Crokes took their chances as Glen missed theirs with substitute Stevie O'Hara squandering a goal opportunity after being picked out by Jack Doherty.

+Glen's pain is only deepened by a chaotic denouement in which Glass saw his late effort brilliantly tipped around the post by Ferris before McGuckian's hit-and-hope sailed through a sea of bodies and wide as the Maghera men's journey ended with devastation on the biggest stage.